types of animals

 1. Mammals

-Warm-blooded creatures with hair or fur that produce milk to feed their young are called mammals.
-They are recognized for their capacity to control their body temperature and give birth to live young.
-A vast variety of creatures, including dogs, cats, elephants, and humans, are classified as mammals.
+Warm-blooded animals with hair or fur that produce milk for their young are mammals.
+They regulate body temperature and give birth to live young.
+Examples include dogs, cats, elephants, and humans.

 2. Birds